cjadeveloper/pyenv-pipenv-vim-config/README.md

 5. Open Neovim with `pipenv run nvim .` and it will it continue the installation by itself.
 Wait for it finish and done!

-6. Then, when Neovim already works, we could activate the venv with `pipenv shell` inside our projects directory and open it with `nvim .`
+6. Then, when Neovim already works, we could activate the venv with `pipenv shell --fancy` inside our projects directory and open it with `nvim .`

+> Note: The `--fancy` option is necessary in case we use fish together with some oh-my-fish theme and the prompt breaks.
+Just as pointed out [here](https://github.com/sentriz/fish-pipenv/issues/18)

 ### Optional: Pipenvwrapper